Read LAIIER's blog post about the LoRaWAN World Expo 2022 that was held in Paris.

 Once it detects a leak on its sensor, the Severn Board sends continuous messages until the leak is fixed.
 The power efficiency of our leak detectors helps us scale up these devices.
 This allows us to cover smart building infrastructures with minimal maintenance.

-Also, as LoRaWAN communication can seamlessly interface with network servers, e.g. The Things Network, data from many devices can be simplified into a single dashboard for easy inspection.
+Also, as LoRaWAN communication can seamlessly interface with network servers,for example The Things Network, data from many devices can be simplified into a single dashboard for easy inspection.

 LoRaWAN is the key to enabling IoT applications and we are excited to be part of this growing technology trend.
 We are creating printed sensors with LoRa and LoRaWAN capabilities.
 This will enable us to transform more surfaces into cloud-connected devices.